 PAIGE LAVENDER, THE HUFFINGTON POST, AND SIMON ROGERS, FACTS ARE FICTION:

 As Senior Editor of Breaking News at HuffPost, Paige Lavender coordinates coverage of major news events and leads a global team of reporters covering fast-moving stories, reporting on everything from terror attacks to elections.
 Previously, she worked as Senior Politics Editor and Assignment Editor at HuffPost, specializing in coverage of American politics and breaking news.
 She helped manage HuffPost Politics’ content; monitored audience engagement; ran various social media channels; wrote headlines; edited photos and video; outfitted stories with multimedia elements; and more.
 She has journalism degrees from American University and West Virginia University.

 Simon Rogers is an award-winning data journalist, writer and speaker.
 Author of ‘Facts are Sacred‘, published by Faber & Faber in the UK, China and South Korea.
 He has also written a range of infographics for children books from Candlewick.
-Data editor on the News Lab team at Google, based in San Francisco, he is director of the Data Journalism Awards and teaches Data Journalism at Medill-Northwestern University in San Francisco and has taught at U Cal Berkeley Journalism school.
+Based in San Francisco, he is director of the Data Journalism Awards and teaches Data Journalism at Medill-Northwestern University in San Francisco and has taught at U Cal Berkeley Journalism school.

 William Gray has run "Floor Charts" since its founding in 2012 following a late-night conversation with two Capitol Hill reporters.
 A former journalist and veteran communications professional, he works for Issue One, a nonpartisan political reform and ethics advocacy organization and collects Legos in his free time.